JunM1ao/JunM1ao.github.io/projects/discord-bot.md

 labels:
   - Python
   - MongoDB
-  - discord.py
+  - Discord.py
   - Personal Project
-summary: A moderation Discord bot made with Discord.py (python) and MongoDB.
+summary: A moderation Discord bot made with Discord.py and MongoDB.
+It contains standard moderation commands like prune, kick, and ban; but also have a chat scanner to remove "inappropriate" messages and a raid detection system.
 ---
 As of 2021-6-30, the project have a stable release.